Mouse (2026 film)

-Mouse is an upcoming American coming-of-age comedy drama film directed by Alex Thompson and Kelly O'Sullivan, and written by O'Sullivan.
-It stars Sophie Okonedo, Katherine Mallen Kupferer, Chloe Coleman, Iman Vellani, David Hyde Pierce, and Tara Mallen.
+Mouse is a 2026 American coming-of-age drama film directed by Kelly O'Sullivan and Alex Thompson, and written by O'Sullivan.
+It stars Sophie Okonedo, Katherine Mallen Kupferer, Chloe Coleman, Tara Mallen, Beck Nolan, Iman Vellani, and David Hyde Pierce.

+The film premiered in the Panorama section of the 76th Berlin International Film Festival on February 13, 2026, and it is scheduled to be released in the United States on November 6, 2026.

 Premise

-When Callie and Minnie’s relationship is upended on the eve of their senior year, Minnie forms a complicated friendship with Callie's mother.
+When Callie and Minnie's relationship is upended on the eve of their senior year, Minnie forms a complicated friendship with Callie's mother.